 24. In 2001 he released his fifth solo album “Field Songs”, featuring Duff McKagan and Ben Shepherd.

 25. His sixth album “Bubblegum” released three years later has already featured a larger group of different and diverse artists like: P.J.
-Harvey, Joshu Homme, Nick Oliveri, Greg Dulli, "Twilight Singers", Dean Ween, Duff McKagan and Izzy Stradlin This is Lanegan's most successful album to date.
+Harvey, Josh Homme, Nick Oliveri, Greg Dulli, "Twilight Singers", Dean Ween, Duff McKagan and Izzy Stradlin This is Lanegan's most successful album to date.

 26. In 2008 Lanegan released with Greg Dulli the only album "Saturnalia".
 The album on which the two worked for more than 5 years was a great success in the US and Europe and won many charts around the world.
 In the same year, the two released an EP of covers consisting of eight songs.

-27. Lanegan have a very long list of collaborations with different and varied artists in a variety of colors of the musical rainbow among which can be found: Tim Simone, "Soulsavers", Slash, Duke Garwood, "Massive Attack", "Unkle", Mark Morton, "Manic Street Preachers and many others.
+27. Lanegan has, a very long list of collaborations with different and varied artists in a variety of colors of the musical rainbow among which can be found: Tim Simone, "Soulsavers", Slash, Duke Garwood, "Massive Attack", "Unkle", Mark Morton, "Manic Street Preachers and many others.

 28. In 2017 Lanegan released a book called “I Am the Wolf: Lyrics & Writings” which is a collection of songs he wrote and each song has an explanation.